Deobfuscating multiple layers of malicious python

 re-running the installation script otherwise.
 Thus, if the author

-variable to "13" but "12" was stored
+changed the string in the nw variable to "13" but "12" was stored

-, the rest of the script would continue running
+in /opt/lsb/.pki, the rest of the script would continue running

 to self-update to the latest and greatest malware.

-Outstanding question: what's the purpose of this print
+Outstanding question: what's the purpose of this print message?

 Note/Bug: Because of the way string searching is used for "12", it would also match "112" and any other string containing "12"; the version handling isn't as robust as it could be.
 But I'm certainly being picky here in my code review.

-Next up, the script installs fuse
+Next up, the script installs fuse with apt or yum, kills any

-, and removes any existing fuse
+running process named fuse, and removes any existing fuse binary

-from /usr/sbin
+from /usr/sbin:

 abc(''' apt install fuse python3 -y || yum install epel-release python3 fuse -y ''') abc(''' pkill fuse; rm /usr/sbin/fuse -R ''')